rajaryandew/notes-app/README.md

 - Frontend is built with the App Router and modern layout patterns
 - Notes are managed using Prisma with PostgreSQL
 - Pinned notes stay at the top
+- Tags help organize your notes and improve filtering
 - Deleted notes go into a recycle bin, auto-cleared after 30 days
 - Auth uses a signed JWT cookie storing a `sessionID` linked to Redis session data
 - Dev workflow is optimized with linting, formatting, and clean structure